-For families with larger hauling needs, passenger space is paramount.
-But for some moms — and maybe you're one of them — the idea of shopping for a minivan holds about as much appeal as buying a new refrigerator.
+For families with larger hauling needs, passenger and cargo space are paramount.
+And in those two areas minivans excel, making them the stereotypical mom car.
+But for some moms — and maybe you're one of them — the idea of driving a minivan holds about as much appeal as buying a new water heater.

 10 Best Cars for Moms Who Hate Minivans

-While the practicality of minivans is indisputable, they aren't your only option for transporting your big family (or your carpool, gymnasts or hockey players).
-In fact, there are many great alternatives that provide more capability and style.
-And a few really haul tail.
+Lucky for you, a minivan isn't your only option for transporting your big family (or your carpool, gymnasts or soccer team).
+In fact, there are many great alternatives that provide plenty of capability and style.
+And a few even offer some impressive performance.
 Below are 10 that rose to the top of our list.

 Used car values are constantly changing.
 Edmunds lets you track your vehicle's value over time so you can decide when to sell or trade in.